Astro-Wangjh/group/content/_index.md

       text: |
         <br>

-        The **SSNC Research Group** has focused on research related to spectroscopic surveys and near-field cosmology since its establishment at NAOC in 2022.
+        The **SSNC Research Group** has focused on research related to spectroscopic surveys and near-field cosmology since its was founded at NAOC in 2022.
         {style="color: white"}
     design:
       columns: '1'